Clementine (2004 film)

 Clementine is a 2004 action-drama film directed by Kim De-yeong.
-In this film, the actor Steven Seagal plays a 10-minute role as "cage fight champion" Jack Miller.

 The film is about Kim Seung-hyeon, a taekwondo champion who decides to give up his fighting career for good in order to take care of his daughter Sarang.
 But when an evil gambling kingpin kidnaps Sarang, Kim must agree to fight in a rigged boxing match in exchange for Sarang's freedom.

-Upon release, the film failed at the box office and received negative reviews from critics, but has been considered a cult film by some.
+In this film, the actor Steven Seagal plays a 10-minute role as "cage fight champion" Jack Miller.
+Apparently, he was "misled" by the producers into believing the film would only be released in Korea.
+Upon release, the film failed at the box office and received negative reviews from critics.